MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-intake-provider.md

 1. For **Timeout Minutes**, enter "2".
 1. For **Max Retry Attempts**, enter "3".
 1. For **Description**, enter "IOM Lab Order Intake Message Request Handler".
 1. Select **Save**.
-This generates a JSON representation of the message handler cloud flow and fills in the **Client Data** field.
+This action generates a JSON representation of the message handler cloud flow and fills in the **Client Data** field.
 1. Select **Save & close**.
 1. Select **Connections**.
 You should see both the **Microsoft Dataverse** and **Outlook.com** connection reference definitions listed.

 > [!NOTE]
-> If you see connections reference definitions other than **Microsoft Dataverse** and **Outlook.com**, this means that you're using more than one Dataverse connection reference in your order intake message handler flow.
-To fix this, go to your flow and ensure that all Dataverse actions are using the same connection reference.
+> If you see connections reference definitions other than **Microsoft Dataverse** and **Outlook.com**, this condition means that you're using more than one Dataverse connection reference in your order intake message handler flow.
+To fix this problem, go to your flow and ensure that all Dataverse actions use the same connection reference.

 ## Add provider definition logic definition to IOMLabProviders solution